OpenMS/pyopenms-docs/docs/source/index.rst

-.. pyOpenMS documentation master file, created by sphinx-quickstart on Fri Jun  1 15:50:55 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Summary
 =======

-pyOpenMS is an open-source Python library for :term:`mass spectrometry<Mass spectrometry>`, specifically for the analysis of proteomics and metabolomics data in Python. pyOpenMS implements a set of Python bindings to the OpenMS library for computational :term:`mass spectrometry<Mass spectrometry>` and is available for Windows, Linux and OSX.
+pyOpenMS is an open-source Python library for :term:`mass spectrometry<Mass spectrometry>`, specifically for the analysis of proteomics and metabolomics data in Python. pyOpenMS implements a set of Python bindings to the OpenMS library for computational :term:`mass spectrometry<Mass spectrometry>` and is available for Windows, Linux and macOS.

-PyOpenMS provides functionality that is commonly used in computational mass spectrometry.
+pyOpenMS provides functionality that is commonly used in computational mass spectrometry.
 The pyOpenMS package contains Python bindings for a large part of the `OpenMS <openms.de>`_ library for :term:`mass spectrometry<Mass spectrometry>` based proteomics.
 It thus provides facile access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.